-"We got information that thieves were looting our relative's house and some of our family members went armed with pistols and AK-47s to secure their home from the thieves.
-We did not know that NDS-02 were conducting a search operation.
+"We received information that thieves were looting our relative's house.
+Some of our family members went armed with pistols and AK-47s to secure their home from the thieves.
+We did not know that NDS-02 [Special Forces] was conducting a search operation.
 When approaching the house, NDS-02 opened small arms fire on them without warning.
 Three of my relatives were killed and another was slightly wounded.
-The NDS-02 soldiers were in civilian clothing, leading locals to believe that they were thieves."
-244
+The NDS-02 soldiers were in civilian clothing, leading locals to believe that they were thieves."244